 While this next part might seem like it’s not important, it really is essential, because if you’re recording just vocals, for instance, you don’t want the music playing in the background of your vocal recording.

-For that reason, it’s best to use noise-canceling headphones, that way you can eliminate or at least attenuate the problem right off the bat.
+For that reason, it’s best to use noise-canceling headphones like the Etymotic ER4SR from Amazon, that way you can eliminate or at least attenuate the problem right off the bat.

 Unfortunately, however, you’re always going to get at least a little bit of microphone bleeding in your recordings, so it’s worth mentioning that this won’t completely avoid the issue unless you turn down the playback recording as much as possible.